longshoreman/longshoreman/README.md

 ### Controller

 The Longshoreman controller is a service which orchestrates the deployment of Docker applications across a service cluster and controls how traffic (web or what have you) is routed to individual application instances.
 It communicates over HTTP with the CLI tool.
-Launching a new version of an application is as simple as `lsm --app my.app.com deploy docker.repo.com/image:tag`.
+Launching a new version of an application is as simple as `longshoreman --app my.app.com deploy docker.repo.com/image:tag`.
 Your application will be deployed to 2 or more nodes (depending on the size of your cluster and it's available resources).
 Versioning and rollbacks can be achieved using image tags.

 [Controller Repository](https://github.com/longshoreman/controller)